chrisbtr/pong/README.md

 # pong
-The game pong writing in Python using pygame
+The game pong written in Python 3 using the pygame library.